Bira 91: Funding

-Ankur Jain raised $1.5 million from a group of friends when he had initially started B9 Beverages Pvt.
-Ltd. In January 2016, B9 Beverages Pvt Ltd received its first round of funding with $6 million (INR.
-40 Crore) from Sequoia Capital (which was Sequoia's first investment in the Alcohol Beverage segment).
+Ankur Jain raised $1.5 million (₹12.45 crores) from a group of friends when he had initially started B9 Beverages Pvt.
+Ltd. In January 2016, B9 Beverages Pvt Ltd received its first round of funding with $6 million (₹49.8 crores) from Sequoia Capital (which was Sequoia's first investment in the Alcohol Beverage segment).
 This Series A funding also saw participation from Angel investors of India like Kunal Bahl and Rohit Bansal (Co-founders - Snapdeal), Deepinder Goyal (Zomato), Ashish Dhawan (ChrysCapital) and Mayank Singhal.

 In 2018, the company raised a further amount of $50 million from Sofina, a Belgian family owned fund and its existing investors.

 In May 2019, Bira 91 raised the funding of $4.3M from Sixth Sense Ventures in its Pre-Series C round.

 Bira raised $10 million in debt funding, to increase production capacity from 400,000 cases to 1.7 million cases.

 In January 2021, Bira 91 raised $30 million from Japan's Kirin Holdings.